Emerging Scholars Program

 The Computer Science Department is pleased to offer the Emerging Scholars Program (COMS 1404), which

 gives students a unique opportunity to learn about the field of computer science and enrich their experience in introductory-level CS courses.
+Apply now!

 The Emerging Scholars Program...